 1. Create the tournament

-In your Organizer Dashboard, you're gonna see this button to create a new tournament.
+In your Organizer Dashboard, you're gonna see a button to CREATE a new tournament.
 Simply click it, and fill in the required information.
-As always, the more the better, as it will allow your participants to learn all they need to know about the tournament they're about to play in!

 If you have other administrators to manage the tournament with you, we have a whole Permissions System to let you organize things and have everyone able to do his job!